 We recommend to create a unique key for Google Geocoding only – even if you already registered a key for Google basemaps (as other best practises for securing your Google geocoding key against quota theft are needed, see below for details!)

-Prerequisite: you must have a Google account to generate a key for Google Maps Geocoding API.
+Prerequisite: you must have a Google account to generate a key for key for Google Maps Geocoding API and Google Places API, which are both needed:

 - Optional, but recommended to prevent quota theft: click on the link “API Console” below your API key and set an IP referrer for your key so that it can only be used on your domains.